nadrino/kotor-walkthrough/kotor/walkthrough/064_Manaan.md

     - 2000 - 100c
     - 5000 - 100c
 - 7250c in total!!
+- Talk again to Vek (Ithorak)
+  - I need to meet with Ithorak Guldar.
+Can you set it up?
+  - [Persuade] I represent an anonymous buyer from Coruscant.
+(MEDIUM)

 ![KOTOR Guide-29](../resources/images/screenshots/KOTOR%20Guide-29.png)

 - Transit back to the Ebon
-- Talk with Jolee (4/8) -> Talk the MAXIMUM !!! -> 8 before the leviathan !!!
+- Talk to Jolee (4/8)
   - Why did you leave the Jedi?
   - You did.
 You said you weren't a Jedi any longer.
   - So are you a Jedi or not?